koksalkapucuoglu/track-flight-app/README.md

 ## Features

-- Integrate Mqtt publising and subscribing system
-- Device and Broker management
+- Management of airport list and flight list
+- Track of flight count
+- Better documentation using Swagger
-- Supports pagination system
+- Better system to using test-driven development
+- Dockerization

 ## Run Locally